-a) Causes arrhythmias;

-b)Used for the treatment of malaria symptoms;

-c)Used for the individual chemoprophylaxis of malaria;

-d)Has a low toxicity;

-e)Used for the prevention of malaria transmission.
+- a) Causes arrhythmias; - b) Is used for the treatment of malaria symptoms; - c) Is used for the individual chemoprophylaxis of malaria; - d) Has a low toxicity; - e) Is used for the prevention of malaria transmission.

 13. Identify the correct statements about chloroquine: